vsaguero/VENUE/tutorial.md

 <li><h4>Second step: Start the Linux Containers</h4></li>

-By default, the two LXD containers of this experiment are started.
+In this experiment, it is necessary to use two containers.
 To check their status, use the following command:

 ```console
 imdea@venue:~$ lxc list